Skip to main content

 Participants Answers

-Borbala Mikola is a chaplain and mission director in Hungary.
+Borbala Mikola is a chaplain and the Missions Director for the Reformed Church Synod in Hungary.

 When did you trust Christ?